pamelaposada/my-bag-shop/README.md

 ## Project Description

 Small shopping cart project about a fictitious business selling handbags online.
-The project has been created using MERN stack (MongoDB, Express, React, and Node) and deployed on an EC2 by using Nginx server.
+The project has been created using MERN stack (MongoDB, Express, React, and Node) and deployed on an EC2 that uses Nginx server.

 ## Project Features